ligea-alexander/gastronomy-alley/README.md

 # Gastronomy Alley

-## Exploring a microcosm of urban gentrification on a single street in Brooklyn, NY.
+### Exploring a microcosm of urban gentrification on a single street in Brooklyn, NY